Creating a stack»

 When selecting Terraform, you can choose which version of Terraform to start with - we support Terraform 0.12.0 and above.
 You don't need to dwell on this decision since you can change the version later - Spacelift supports full Terraform version management allowing you to even preview the impact of upgrading to a newer version.

 The next two decisions involves your Terraform state.
 First, whether you want us to provide a Terraform state backend for your state.
-We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like S3.
+We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like Amazon S3.

 If you want to bring your own backend, there's no point in doing additional state locking - Spacelift itself provides a more sophisticated state access control mechanism than Terraform.